nodecg/nodecg/README.md

 A bundle can have multiple graphics and dashboard panels, and an extension can be split up into multiple files.

+If you wish to quickly start a new bundle from a template, try [generator-nodecg](https://github.com/nodecg/generator-nodecg).

 ## Graphics

 Graphics are, as the name implies, the actual graphics intended for broadcast.